Gu Zihao

 Gu Zihao (辜梓豪 (辜梓豪, Gū Zǐháo); born 13 March 1998) is a Chinese professional go player.
+He is the winner of two major international championships: the Samsung Cup in 2017 and the Quzhou Lanke Cup in 2023.

 Gu Zihao was born in Xiantao, Hubei in 1998.
 He began to play go when he was 6 years old.
 To further study go, he moved to Wuhan at age 9, and then to Beijing at age 11.
 He earned professional 1 dan rank in 2010, when he was 12.
 He began participating in the Chinese A League in 2012.
 In 2015, he won China's National Go Individual tournament, and the Limin Cup, an under-20 international tournament.

 He won an international title at the Samsung Cup in 2017, defeating Tang Weixing in the finals.
 Gu, who was 5 dan at the time, was promoted to 9 dan for the victory.

 He won two domestic competitions in 2018, the Weifu Fangkai Cup and the Ahan Tongshan Cup, as well as the China-Japan Agon Cup playoff.
 In January 2020, while visiting family in his hometown Xiantao, he fell under the COVID-19 lockdown in Hubei; he continued to compete remotely while staying there until April.
 He won the CCTV Cup later that year, followed by several championships in 2021: the Tianyuan, the Ahan Tongshan Cup and China–Japan playoff, and the Longxing.

+He claimed his second major international title in the Quzhou Lanke Cup in June 2023, beating Shin Jin-seo.
+In August 2023, he overtook Ke Jie to become the number one ranked Chinese player in the Chinese Weiqi Association's official rankings.

 Gu is sometimes nicknamed èbà 'evil tyrant' ("恶霸"), derived from a username which he used for playing go online, Yìnchéng zhī bà 'Indianapolis tyrant' ("印城之霸").
 He originally chose the username because he was a fan of the Indiana Pacers in the NBA.